Back to blog

 3. Digital accessibility supports discoverability: There’s also a clear link between accessibility and search engine optimization (SEO).
 For example: Sites with clear, descriptive headings — which support navigation and comprehension for people with disabilities — are also easier for search engines like Google to crawl.
 In fact, Google Search Essentials (which outlines the best practices that help Google find, index, and rank websites) reads like accessibility guidelines — and often directly correlates with WCAG.

-4. Digital accessibility can improve brand reputation: More than ever, people want to be associated with companies that share the same values as them — especially when it comes to things like sustainability and inclusion.
+4. Digital accessibility can improve brand reputation: More than ever, people want to be associated with companies that share their values — especially when it comes to things like sustainability and inclusion.
 In fact, a recent study found that consumers are 6x more likely to protect a company’s image when a brand develops a strong perspective on social and environmental issues.

 Create Digital Content That Works for All Users